HakimIno/HakimIno/README.md

 Student Software Developer Web Developer and Mobile Developer
 ------------------------------------------

--As an indie frontend developer, I am deeply passionate about creating outstanding applications and websites using <b>React Native</b> and <b>React</b>.
-My extensive skill set includes proficiently utilizing <bFirebase</b> and <b>Node.js</b> to seamlessly integrate powerful backend functionality.
+🔥As an indie frontend developer, I am deeply passionate about creating outstanding applications and websites using <b>React Native</b> and <b>React</b>.
+My extensive skill set includes proficiently utilizing <b>Firebase</b> and <b>Node.js</b> to seamlessly integrate powerful backend functionality.

--Driven by my aspirations to make a meaningful impact in the developer community, my ultimate goal is to evolve into a platform engineer.
+🔥Driven by my aspirations to make a meaningful impact in the developer community, my ultimate goal is to evolve into a platform engineer.
 I aspire to contribute my expertise towards developing solutions that empower and benefit the wider community.

 * 🌍  I'm based in Sisaket, Thailand
 * ✉️  You can contact me at [kimsnow7890@gmail.com](mailto:kimsnow7890@gmail.com)